andreinonea/cv/CV_AndreiNicolaeOnea.typ

 		),
 		(
 			topic: [Education],
-			description: [Mentoring, teaching computer graphics in an intuitive way], ),
+			description: [Mentoring, teaching mathematics and computer graphics in an intuitive way], ),
 		(
 			topic: [Hobbies],